Tommy Bowe: Non-rugby ventures

+Business ventures

-In 2014, Bowe added a clothing line XV kings to his earlier launched footwear brand Lloyd & Pryce.
+In 2014, Bowe added a clothing line XV Kings to his earlier launched footwear brand Lloyd & Pryce.
+In 2024 Bowe expanded into the men's skincare market, launching the brand Flow by Bowe.

 He lent his name to the Tommy Bowe Challenge which was completed in both 2011 and 2012 to raise money for the Glaslough Harriers.

+Broadcasting career

 In 2017, Bowe dipped his toe into television presenting becoming a co-presenter on BBC and RTE holiday program, Getaways.
 Then in 2018, Bowe was named as the presenter of Eir Sport's coverage of the Pro14 which started in August 2018.

 Since August 2020 Bowe has been a host on Ireland AM, the morning television show of Virgin Media Television in Ireland.

+Bowe moved into the world of podcasting, co-hosting The Offload with former teammate Donncha O'Callaghan.